Sh1v4nk/Calculator-Js/README.md

 # Calculator

-This is a simple calculator project built with JavaScript, HTML, and CSS.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Welcome to my simple Calculator project!
+This project is built using HTML, CSS, and JavaScript to provide users with a basic calculator for performing arithmetic operations.

 ## Table of Contents